SeonghwanSeo/kfold/docs/DEVELOPMENT_NOTE.md

 Compared to the AlphaFold3 article, Boltz1 modified some layers and architectures.
 In this repository, we revert these modifications to match the original algorithm as described in the AlphaFold3 paper.
 However, if the official AlphaFold3 implementation differs from the main article (e.g., due to typos), we prioritize the official repository's implementation.

+NOTE: If you want to use Boltz1's original implementation, please refer to [`src/kfold/model/models/boltz.py`](src/kfold/model/models/boltz.py), which contains Boltz1's original architecture and pre-trained weights.

 1. **InputFeatureEmbedder (Algorithm 2)**: This module is **implemented slightly differently** from the official algorithm.
 The official implementation simply has an `s_input` dimension of `c_s + 32 (residue) + 32 (profile) + 1`, but we add a Linear layer to project the feature dimension to `s_token`.
 This may cause minor differences in the model size of modules that take `s_input` as input.
 (Dimensions of `s_input`, `s_init`, `s_trunk`: `c_s=384`)
 - AF3/Protenix/OpenFold3: `c_s + 32 + 32 + 1`
 - Boltz: `2 * c_s + 32 + 32 + 1` (See point 2)